Skip to content

 Grayscale Bitcoin Trust (GBTC): An Overview

-The Grayscale Bitcoin Trust offers investors a traditional investment vehicle to gain exposure to Bitcoin’s price movements without the challenges of buying, storing, and safekeeping Bitcoin directly.
+• The Grayscale Bitcoin Trust offers a way for investors to gain exposure to Bitcoin’s price movements without directly managing the challenges of buying, storing, or safekeeping Bitcoin.

-• Structure: GBTC is a trust, not an ETF.
-It trades over the counter (OTC) and doesn’t offer the same liquidity as owning stock in a publicly traded company.
+• GBTC is a trust that trades over the counter (OTC), offering less liquidity compared to stocks in a publicly traded company.

-• Investment Focus: Like MSTR, GBTC holds actual Bitcoin, offering more direct exposure to Bitcoin’s price.
+• Similar to MicroStrategy, GBTC holds actual Bitcoin, providing more direct exposure to Bitcoin’s price movements.
+Learn more about its comparative approach here.

-• Performance: GBTC’s price can deviate significantly from the underlying Bitcoin price, often trading at a premium or discount.
+• GBTC’s price often deviates from the underlying Bitcoin price, frequently trading at a premium or discount.

 Current Spot Bitcoin ETF Fees